Who Is Merci Best?

 2008

-To study this phenomenon, we maintained stocks, created genetic crosses, performed immunohistochemistry, and western blotting in concert with proteomics studies.
-This research experience strengthened my scientific proficiency by providing me with a broad set of knowledge in the areas of biology, neuroscience, and genetics.
+To study this phenomenon, we maintained stocks, created genetic crosses, performed immunohistochemistry and western blotting in concert with proteomics studies.
+This research experience strengthened my scientific proficiency by providing me with a broad set of knowledge in biology, neuroscience, and genetics.
 Additionally, I presented our research findings in a formal presentation for professors at the U of R and the director of the MSI program.

-I have over eight years of experience in the community engagement and entrepreneurial space working.
+I have over ten years of experience in community engagement and entrepreneurship.
 In. doing so I have worked with numerous community partners, press, and organizations including the following:

 Greenstone on 5th